anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 -  [Feature:GPUDevicePlugin]
 -  [Feature:Recreate]

-See :cite:p:`k8s-api-sig-scheduling`
-and :ref:`chapters/chapter06:api and feature testing requirements`.
+See Scheduling Special Interest Group :cite:p:`k8s-api-sig-scheduling` and :ref:`chapters/chapter06:api and feature testing requirements` for more details.

 Storage Testing
 +++++++++++++++

 It should be noted that all in-tree driver testing, [Driver:+], is skipped.
-Conforming to the :cite:p:`upstream-kubernetes-gate`, all PersistentVolumes NFS testing is also skipped.
-The following exclusions are about the :cite:p:`deprecated-in-tree-gitrepo-volume-type`:
+Conforming to the upstream gate :cite:p:`upstream-kubernetes-gate`, all PersistentVolumes NFS testing is also skipped.
+The following exclusions are about the deprecated in-tree GitRepo volume type :cite:p:`deprecated-in-tree-gitrepo-volume-type`:

 -  should provision storage with different parameters
 -  should not cause race condition when used for git_repo